luluopa/luluopa/README.md

 # Hey there, I'm [Lucas Lima](https://www.linkedin.com/in/lucas-lima-61877a1a3/) 👋

-I am a software developer focused in creating web applications, also a little of mobile
+I am a software developer and that is it.

 <!-- Socials -->
 <a href="https://www.linkedin.com/in/lucas-lima-61877a1a3/"><img src="https://cdn.worldvectorlogo.com/logos/linkedin-icon-2.svg" title="Linkedin" alt="Lucas Lima Linkedin account" width="20"/></a>